 How much training is required to use REDCap?

 Is there any fees or costs associated with using the REDCap system?

 We do have a small yearly support fee which we charge on a per-study basis when the project is sent to production.
 You may use our REDCap Development/Sandbox environment at no charge to test and build your project.
-We also offer hourly-based services.
+We also offer hourly fee-based-services.
 Please see our updated pricing structure page for more information.
-We do waive the yearly fee for current UConn students that do not have a grant-funded study.
+We do waive the yearly fee for current UConn students that do not receive funding for their study.

 Can I still maintain a paper trail for my study, even if I use REDCap?